 ‘Music in Context’ is a book series for the Cambridge University Press music list.
-The series editors are J. P. E. Harper-Scott and Julian Rushton.
+The series General Editor is J. P. E. Harper-Scott, and Julian Rushton is Joint Founding Editor.
 For information on current volumes in the series, see the CUP website.

 The aim of Music in Context is to illuminate specific musical works, repertoires, or practices in historical, critical, socio-economic, or other contexts; or to illuminate particular cultural and critical contexts in which music operates through the study of specific musical works, repertoires, or practices.
 A specific musical focus is essential, while avoiding the decontextualization of traditional aesthetics and music analysis.
 The series title invites engagement with both its main terms; the aim is to challenge notions of what contexts are appropriate or necessary in studies of music, and to extend the conceptual framework of musicology into other disciplines or into new theoretical directions.